andreivasiliu/fluctlight/DESIGN.md

     * Outgoing key query (multiple)
   * Incoming federated response (could perhaps be done earlier)

+Response borrowing:
+* Use a request.response(..data..)
+API in order to borrow data
+* Routes can require BuiltResponse as an output

 Trusting federation:
 * Federated room state cannot be fully validated
 * Maintain a trust-depth